-The term 'MERS' is included in the Real Estate edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'MERS' is included in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 MERS stands for the Mortgage Electronic Registration Systems.
 It is also a privately owned and operated company that maintains this electronic database and registry whose purpose is to follow the ownership of and servicing rights to American mortgage loans.

 This MERS represents a revolutionary way of vastly simplifying the means of keeping track of how both mortgage servicing and ownership rights can be originated, sold, and followed.
 The Real Estate finance industry actually created it.
 MERS boasts that it does away with the requirement to create and record assignments as both commercial and residential loans are being exchanged.

 The mortgage banking industry got together to come up with a way to simplify the process of working with mortgages through utilizing e-commerce to reduce and even eliminate paper.
 The mission of the company and its database lies in registering literally all mortgage loans within the U.S. on the MERS system.

 MERS actually performs its role on behalf of the servicer and the lender in handling county land records.
 Loans that are registered on the MERS system can not have problems with future assignments since MERS is always the nominal mortgagee, regardless of the number of times that a mortgage servicing is sold.
 MERS is approved to be original mortgagee by all of the major lending outfits, including Freddie Mac, Fannie Mae, Ginnie Mae, the VA, the FHA, and both Utah and California Housing Finance Agencies, along with each of the Wall Street ratings agencies.